soldasim/BOSIP.jl/docs/src/sip.md

 The goal is to learn an approximation of the posterior ``p(x|z_o)``, describing not only a MAP estimate of the parameters ``x``, but the whole distribution of likely values.

-# The BOLFI Method
+# The BOSIP Method

-BOLFI.jl uses the Bayesian optimization (BO) procedure, handled by the BOSS.jl package, to efficiently train an approximation of the parameter posterior while minimizing the number of required expensive simulations.
+BOSIP.jl uses the Bayesian optimization (BO) procedure, handled by the BOSS.jl package, to efficiently train an approximation of the parameter posterior while minimizing the number of required expensive simulations.

 The three key parts of the method are; *the acquisition function* used to sequentially select candidate parameters for simulations, *the probabilistic surrogate model* used to obtain a cheap approximation of the simulator together with uncertainty estimates, and *the proxy variable ``\delta``* defining the exact quantitiy modeled by the surrogate model.